$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Conclusion

 \section{Conclusion}

-\muplan~is an approach to cross-lingual summarization that uses an intermediate planning step as a cross-lingual bridge.
-Since hallucinations and mistranslations in cross-lingual summarization are often tied to incorrect entities, we formulate the content plan as a sequence of entities.
-This entity content plan captures the conceptualization of the summary, i.e. identifying the salient content and expressing in which order to present the information, separate from the surface form generation in the target language.
-We evaluate our methodology on the XWikis dataset and demonstrate that this planning objective achieves state-of-the-art performance both in the $(i)$ English to all languages and $(ii)$ all languages to English cross-lingual settings.
-Moreover, we demonstrate that \muplan\ enables the zero-shot cross-lingual transfer to new language pairs.
+In this work we present \muplan, an approach to cross-lingual summarization that uses an intermediate planning step as a cross-lingual bridge.
+Since hallucinations and mistranslations in cross-lingual summarization are often tied to incorrect entities, we formulate the content plan as a sequence of entities expressing salient content and how it should be presented.
+Evaluation on the XWikis dataset demonstrates that this planning objective achieves state-of-the-art performance in $\textsc{en}\rightarrow \textsc{all}$ and $\textsc{all }\rightarrow \textsc{en}$ settings and enables zero-shot cross-lingual transfer to new language pairs.

+In this work, we use the embedded hyperlinks in Wikipedia articles to extract salient entities and align them on the Wikidata knowledge base.
+With recent entity annotation systems such as REFINED \cite{ayoola-etal-2022-refined}, the same operation can be applied on out-of-domain data, including the multilingual alignment of the entity names.
+Unlike latent variable-based intermediate representations, our content plans are interpretable (they are expressed in natural language) and can be easily edited, e.g.,~by filtering the entities at inference time or with a human in the loop \cite{narayan-etal-2021-planning,narayan2022conditional,huot-etal-2023-text}.
+Using forced prompting methods as described in the oracle experiments, would also allow us to localize entity names at inference time from a knowledge base.
+In the future, we plan to explore the task transfer capabilities of \muplan\ in low-resource settings as we cannot realistically expect to have large-scale cross-lingual data on all possible language pairs.